FHArchive/Python.BuildREADME/README.md

 ## Download Zip File

-1. Download or clone this GitHub repository
+1. Download this GitHub repository
-2. (If downloaded) Extract the zip archive
+2. Extract the zip archive
 3. Copy/ move to the desired location

 # Language information